sitevision/envision/packages/envision-docs/src/pages/typography/text.md

 ## Links

-The heading styles (Heading and Display) will in the default settings use the toned down styling similar to <a class="env-link-secondary" href="/typography/basic-text/#links">&laquo;secondary links&raquo;</a>.
+All sets and styles will in the default settings use the

-Body, summary, Quotation and Table will all use the
-<a class="env-link" href="/typography/basic-text/#links">&laquo;default link styling&raquo;</a> as default.
+<a class="env-link" href="/typography/basic-text/#links">&laquo;default link styling&raquo;</a>.

 ```html
 <h2 class="env-text-heading-01">